CKS-Systems/manifest/README.md

 - Matching.
 Properties that go beyond loss of funds to show that not only does the exchange itself not lose funds overall, but the matching mechanism properly accounts for who the funds belong to.

 Verification is rerun against head every day using the certora prover.
-The rules moslt lie within the certora directory.
+The rules mostly lie within the certora directory.
 There are some parts of the code that are only enabled with the certora feature, but that is so the verification can go beyond proving invariants at the end and do it on intermediate steps.